A. David at Adullam cave.

 a.
 So when his brothers and all his father’s house heard it, they went down there to him: First, David’s family came to him.
 This is a precious gift from God because previously all David had was trouble and persecution from his father and his brothers (1 Samuel 16:11 and 1 Samuel 17:28).
 Now they join him at the Adullam cave.

 b.
 And everyone who was in distress, everyone who was in debt, and everyone who was discontented gathered to him: God called an unlikely and unique group to David in the Adullam cave.
-These were not the men David would choose for himself but they were the ones God called to him.
+These were not the men David would have chosen for himself, but they were the ones God called to him.

 i.
 These men were in distress.
 Their own lives weren’t easy or together.
 They had problems of their own, yet God called them to David at the Adullam cave.